 Martin Collins, focusing on the Prophet Habakkuk, whose name means "one who embraces" or "one who clings," suggests that a major theme of the Book of Habakkuk is the importance of clinging to God regardless of the vicissitudes of life. . . .

 Jesus' miracle of walking on the water contravenes everything we know about natural law, showing that God is sovereign and more powerful than the laws He made to govern His creation.
 Martin Collins examines Peter's test of faith as well as the other discip. . .

-During His ministry, Jesus Christ was frequently asked to cast demons out of people.
-Martin Collins dissects the exorcism Jesus performed in the synagogue in Capernaum, revealing both the authority and the mercy of God.
+Jesus Christ was frequently asked to cast demons out of people.
+The exorcism He performed in the synagogue in Capernaum reveals both authority and mercy.

 Goats are intelligent creatures, but also loners and devious.
 Understanding their characteristics helps us in evaluating our own tendencies that hinder our walk.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.